viamrobotics/docs/docs/ml/vision/mlmodel.md

 {{% /tab %}}
 {{< /tabs >}}

-3. After adding the components and their attributes, click **Save config**.
+1. After adding the components and their attributes, click **Save** in the upper right corner of the page to save your config.
-4. Navigate to the **CONTROL** tab, click on your transform camera and toggle it on.
+2. Navigate to the **CONTROL** tab, click on your transform camera and toggle it on.
    If you've configured a detector, the transform camera will now show detections with bounding boxes around the object.

    ![Viam app control tab interface showing bounding boxes around two office chairs, both labeled "chair" with confidence score "0.50."](/ml/vision/chair-detector.png)